MirantisContainers/mke-docs/content/docs/operations/backup-restore/in-cluster.md

 By default, MKE 4 stores backups and restores using the in-cluster storage provider, the [MinIO addon](https://microk8s.io/docs/addon-minio).

-{{< callout type="warning" >}}
+{{< callout type="info" >}}
 The offered instructions assume that you have created a cluster and applied a blueprint with the default MKE backup configuration.
 {{< /callout >}}

 ## Create an in-cluster backup